appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/podman.md

 ./ac-self-hosted.sh -n "spacetech" reset
 ```

-Then make a new export and start services.
+Then make a new export, initialize the vault and start services.
 Refer to [reset configuration](/self-hosted-appcircle/install-server/podman#reset-configuration) section for more details.

 :::